-Leif Knashaug, vocalist with The Halloween Project and Helge Rognstad, vocalist with The Fluffy Jackets.
-(Photo: K. Gyenese, 2021)
+Leif Knashaug & Helge Rognstad.
+The Halloween Project and The Fluffy Jackets (Photo by K. Gyenese, 2021) .

-In 2021, The Fluffy Jackets joined forces with fellow Norwegian band The Halloween Project to record a tribute to Manny Charlton on his 80th birthday on 25 July 2021.
-Special guests on the tribute included Ronni Le Tekrø (TNT) and Neil Murray (Whitesnake, Black Sabbath).
-The effort resulted in big-label attention with a subsequent album being picked for worldwide release by Cargo Records.
+The Fluffy Jackets joined forces with fellow Norwegian band The Halloween Project to record a surprise for Manny Charlton on his 80th birthday, 25 July 2021.
+The tribute consisted of two Nazareth covers ("Telegram" and "Ship of Dreams") and included special guests Ronni Le Tekrø (TNT) and Neil Murray (Whitesnake).